 Before Wi-Fi networks were in fashion and popularized, VoIP calls had to be made while sitting at a computer.
 But with the proliferation of mobile phones and improvements in Wi-Fi network technology, it has become possible to use your mobile phone to make VoIP calls.
 So, if you want to remove yourself from sitting at a computer while enjoying the advantages of VoIP, utilizing Wi-Fi with VoIP will provide the best of both worlds.

 When it comes to VoIP, 8x8 provides a reliable and compliant cloud solution at a demanding level rarely seen by other cloud providers.
 Don't take your chances with a subpar cloud-based telecom system.
-Call 1-866-879-8647 or complete the form below to speak to an 8x8 product specialist.
+Call 1-866-879-8647 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.